exakat/php-dictionary/dictionary/space.ini.rst

 Spaces inside PHP code usually carry no value but to separate visually elements in the code.
 They are sometimes important, as in designing floats, or not important, with some operators, ``$a []= 1`` is actually the same as ``$a[] = 1`` or ``$a [ ] = 1``.

 Spaces outside the PHP tags are important, as they are delivered as is to the client.
-Any white space set before the opening ``<?php`` PHP tag may be send before PHP code is executed, leading to the infamous ``Cannot modify header information - headers already sent``
+Any white space set before the opening ``<?php`` PHP tag may be send before PHP code is executed, leading to the infamous ``Cannot modify header information - headers already sent``.

 .. code-block:: php